collector-bank/security-authentication-samples/readme.md

 ---
 ## Overview
-The Collector IdP supports OAuth OpenID Connect code flow and the WS-Federation protocol.
+The Collector IdP supports OAuth OpenID Connect code flow.

 There are two environments